AfroCubaWeb

 AfroCubans: Race & Identity in Cuba

 Some observers estimate that over 70% of the Cubans inside Cuba are of African descent.
-Both the Cuban government and analysts at the US State Department and the CIA used to agree on a number around 63%.
-In the 2002 census, the proportions were reversed, which any one walking down any street in Cuba will find absurd.
-Yet these numbers are used to justify racial mixes in many settings, such as professional schools or in the tourism business, where the light skinned Cubans hold the preponderance.
-A much smaller percentage of Cubans abroad are of African descent.
-In Miami, some estimate that over 97% of Cubans are of Spanish origin.
-At the very least, 85% of them describe themselves as being white in a recent survey.
-In New Jersey, there are more AfroCubans among the Cuban exiles there.
+Some of the elements in the Cuban government and analysts at the US State Department and the CIA used to agree on a number around 63%.
+In any official census, the proportions are reversed, which any one walking down the streets of Cuba will find absurd.
+The official census relies on ethnic self identification and across Latin America everyone wants to be white.
+Yet these numbers are used to justify racial mixes in many settings, such as professional schools or in the tourism business, where light skinned Cubans hold the preponderance of jobs that pay in hard currency.

 AfroCubans have become increasingly vocal about racial issues.
 Some suggest this goes against the Revolution.
 However, it would be more accurate to see this trend in the context of how AfroLatins across South and Central America are becoming more vocal and getting better at defending their rights.